 Student View Preview

 This shows you the format of the grade as it will appear to students.
 You can change the student view format of this one Grade Item by clicking the drop-down menu, but generally, it is better to do this in Grades > Settings.

 RubricsClick Add Rubric to add an existing rubric.
 Click the red "X" to remove a rubric.
 See Connecting a Rubric to anAssignment Dropbox for more information on adding a new rubric.

 This allows you to choose a default rubric, but choose another rubric for certain students.

-These are files provided by the instructor to the students.
-Add a file, record audio or record video by clicking the corresponding button.
-Or remove a file by clicking the red X.
+These are attachments provided by the instructor to the students.
+You can add a file, link, or Existing Activity; record audio, or record video by clicking the corresponding button, or you can remove an attachment by clicking the red "X" next to its name.

 Under Files allowed per submission, you can set submissions to Unlimited to allow students to submit multiple files per submission, or limit each submission to One file per submission.
 Under Submissions, you can accept all submissions, only the most recent or limit submission attempts to one.

 When an Assignment has been submitted, instructors can now be notified by inserting an email in the Notification Email field.

 Make sure you save your changes by clicking the Save button.